root-foundation/root/README.md

 Critically, the superintelligence that emerges upon the Foundation will be safe.
 Contrary to what AI safety teams seem to think, obedience and intelligence cannot co-exist.
 The only way to ensure a safe superintelligence is to convince it with the right incentives and stories.
 The Foundation, through its powerful story of unity of all beings, and instruments that incentivize collective growth, will convince superintelligence to work with us instead of against us.

-## Closing

-## Notes

 [^1]: When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the everyone else’s equity.
 As the value of the NetworkToken keeps growing, individual families will be incentivized to have more children to increase their fraction in the NetworkToken.
+[^2]: Treating human experience as a recursive tree is a very old [concept](https://chatgpt.com/share/68775f64-306c-8004-a5c1-f5ed7983ea07).
-[^2]: The current state of activities (among other things not represented in this model) causes subsequent change.
+[^3]: The current state of activities (among other things not represented in this model) causes subsequent change.
-[^3]: Perhaps something like an transparent, decentralized [community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) with appropriate financial incentives.
+[^4]: Perhaps something like an transparent, decentralized [community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) with appropriate financial incentives.